jxskiss/mcli/README.md

 `mcli` is a minimal but powerful cli library for Go.
 `m` stands for minimal and magic.

-It is extremely easy to use, it makes you like writing cli programs in Go.
+It is extremely easy to use, it makes you love writing cli programs in Go.

 Disclaimer: the original idea is borrowed from [shafreeck/cortana](https://github.com/shafreeck/cortana), which is licensed under the Apache License 2.0.

 ## Features

-1. Extremely easy to use, simple but powerful API to define commands, flags and arguments.
+* Easy to use, dead simple yet very powerful API to define commands, flags and arguments.
-2. Add arbitrary level sub-command with single line code.
+* Add arbitrary nested sub-command with single line code.
-3. Define command flags and arguments inside the command processor using struct tag.
+* Define command flags and arguments inside the command processor using struct tag.
-4. Define global flags apply to all commands.
+* Define global flags apply to all commands.
-5. Read environment variables for flags and arguments.
+* Read environment variables for flags and arguments.
-6. Set default value for flags and arguments.
+* Set default value for flags and arguments.
-7. Work with slice, map out of box, of course the bool, string, integer, unsigned integer, float, duration types are also supported.
+* Work with slice, map out of box, of course the basic types bool, string, integer, unsigned integer, float, duration are also supported.
-8. Automatic help for commands, flags and arguments.
-9. Mark commands, flags as hidden, hidden commands and flags won't be showed in help, except that when a special flag "--mcli-show-hidden" is provided.
+* Mark commands, flags as hidden, hidden commands and flags won't be showed in help, except that when a special flag `--mcli-show-hidden` is provided.
-10. Mark flags, arguments as required, it reports error when not given.
+* Mark flags, arguments as required, it reports error when not given.
-11. Mark flags as deprecated.
+* Mark flags as deprecated.
-12. Automatic suggestions like git.
+* Automatic suggestions like git.
+* Automatic help generation for commands, flags and arguments.
+* Automatic help flag recognition of `-h`, `--help`, etc.
-13. Compatible with the standard library's flag.FlagSet.
+* Compatible with the standard library's flag.FlagSet.
+* Optional posix-style single token multiple options command line parsing.
+* Flexibility to define your own usage messages.
+* Makes you love writing cli programs in Go.

 ## Usage